During a recent date, a hotel rooftop pool bar was the choice of venue. We had an amazing view with our secluded table sunk slightly into the pool.

 They had to bring guests the menu, take the order, take the menu, bring the bill, bring the credit card receipt.

-Imagine if they had more time with guests and spent less time in order processing?
+Imagine if they had more time with guests as well as spent less time in order processing?

 I would have liked advice on the specialty cocktails but the staff was quite busy distributing and un-distributing menus to customers so didn’t bother asking.